danielkennedy1/suite-dreams/README.md

 A software testing project using the medium of an on-site Room Booking System that facilitates business-hours booking of multiple rooms and management of those bookings.

+We used TailwindCSS to style the frontend and took a full-stack approach with Django and its inbuilt sqllite functionality.

 <br/>

 ![Coverage](coverage.svg)